 - The numbing strength is also a possible problem if you spray more times than you need to.
 I found in two sessions that it numbed the penis too much and I then had trouble maintaining an erection.

 - It may produce a tingling sensation for a few minutes after you apply it.

 - It’s advised not to use it if having oral sex due to the risk of transference to

 - It’s not a cure – you’ll have to use it each time you have sex.

-I think the key with all delay products is to start slow and work your way up.
-You won’t know until you try it how many sprays you actually need, so start with one and see if that works.
+I think the key with delay sprays generally is to start slow and work your way up.
+You won’t know until you try it how many sprays you really need, so start with one and see if that works.

-If it numbs you too much or tingles, then don’t use any more sprays.
-But if it doesn’t have any side effects, you can try 2 sprays the next time if you feel you need more numbing.
+If it numbs you too much or tingles, I would suggest not using use any more sprays.
+But if it doesn’t have any side effects, you can try two sprays the next time if you feel you need a little more numbing.